Maureen Foulkes(-Hajdu)

 Oxford University

 Walter Bodmer studied mathematics at Cambridge University where, having become fascinated with genetics through courses taught by R A Fisher as part of the final year mathematics programme, he did his PhD with Fisher in population genetics.
 He then went as a Post Doctoral fellow in 1961 to work with Joshua Lederberg at Stanford University and to learn molecular biology.
 While there, eventually as a member of the Faculty for eight years, he initiated the work with his wife, Julia Bodmer, and with Rose Payne, which contributed to the discovery of the HLA system, and also his long standing involvement with somatic cell genetics.
 In 1970 Walter Bodmer returned to the UK to take up the chair of genetics at Oxford.
 In 1979 he left Oxford to become Director of Research at the Imperial Cancer Research Fund Laboratories in London and was appointed the first Director-General of the Fund in 1991.
 On retirement from the ICRF in 1996, he returned to Oxford University as Principal of Hertford college until 2005, and as head of the ICRF, now CRUK, Cancer and Immunogenetics laboratory at the Weatherall Institute of Molecular medicine where he continues his research.
 Walter Bodmer was one of the first to suggest the idea of the Human Genome Project and was first a Vice- President, and then the second President of HUGO.
 He has made major contributions to human population genetics, somatic cell genetics, the development of the HLA system and more recently to cancer genetics, especially as applied to colorectal cancer.
-Walter Bodmer was elected FRS in 1974, Knighted in 1986 for his contributions to science, is a Foreign Associate of the US National Academy of sciences and is the recipient of more than 30 honorary degrees and memberships and fellowships of scientific and medical societies.
+Walter Bodmer was elected FRS in 1974, Knighted in 1986 for his contributions to science, is an International Member of the US National Academy of Sciences and is the recipient of more than 30 honorary degrees and memberships and fellowships of scientific and medical societies.

 Simon+Ellen.jpg